w3f/polkadot-wiki/docs/glossary.md

 ## Liveness

 The property of a distributed system that it will eventually come to some sort of consensus.
-A system stuck in an infinite loop would not be considered live, even if computations are taking place; a system which eventually provides a result, even if incorrect or it takes a long time, is considered to have liveness.
+A system stuck in an infinite loop would not be considered live, even if computations are taking place; a system that eventually provides a result, even if incorrect or it takes a long time, is considered to have liveness.

-## Node explorer
+## Node Explorer

-A tool which gives you information about a node, such as the latest blocks sealed, finalized, and the current chain state as known by that node.
+A tool that gives you information about a node, such as the latest blocks sealed, finalized, and the current chain state as known by that node.

 ## Nominated Proof of Stake (NPoS)

-A proof of stake system whereby nominators "lend" their stake to validators, as a show of faith in the good behavior of the validator.
-Nominated proof-of-stake differs from the more generic concept delegated proof of stake in that nominators are subject to loss of stake if they nominate a bad validator; delegates are not subject to loss of stake based on the behavior of the validator.
-Note that some other blockchain technologies may use the term delegated proof of stake, even if delegates can be slashed.
+A Proof-of-Stake system where nominators back validators with their own stake as a show of faith in the good behavior of the validator.
+Nominated Proof-of-Stake differs from the more generic concept Delegated Proof-of-Stake in that nominators are subject to loss of stake if they nominate a bad validator; delegators are not subject to loss of stake based on the behavior of the validator.
+Note that some other blockchain technologies may use the term Delegated Proof-of-Stake, even if delegators can be slashed.
+Polkadot uses the Phragmen method to allocate stake to nominees.

 ## Nominator

-Nodes which select a set of validators.
-A certain amount of DOTs must be staked in order to do so, which may be lost if the validator behaves badly.
-This forces nominators to carefully select validators.
+Accounts that select a set of validators to nominate by bonding their tokens.
+Nominators receive some of the validators' rewards, but are also liable for slashing if their nominated validators misbehave.

-## On-chain governance
+## On-chain Governance

-Governance of a blockchain which is controlled by mechanisms controlled by the blockchain.
-On-chain governance allows for decisions can be made in a transparent manner.
-Note that there are a variety of different algorithms for making these decisions, such as simple majority voting or identity-based quadratic voting.
+A governance system of a blockchain that is controlled by mechanisms on the blockchain.
+On-chain governance allows decisions to be made in a transparent manner.
+Note that there are a variety of different algorithms for making these decisions, such as simple majority voting, adaptive quorum biasing, or identity-based quadratic voting.

 ## Parachain

-A blockchain which meets several characteristics which allow it work within the confines of the Polkadot Runtime Environment.
+A blockchain that meets several characteristics that allow it work within the confines of the Polkadot Runtime Environment.
 Also known as "parallelized chain."

 ## Parachain Registry